-Moodys Gartner Tax Law LLP has developed their website at moodystax.com (the “Website”) and the Moodys App (together referred to as the “Web Services”) as electronic resources with information about our services and the services of our affiliated entities, Moodys US and Moodys LLP, and other information, resources and tools in the field of tax.
+Moodys Tax Law has developed their website at moodystax.com (the “Website”) and the Moodys App (together referred to as the “Web Services”) as electronic resources with information about our services and the services of our affiliated entities, Moodys US and Moodys Private Client LLP, and other information, resources, and tools in the field of tax.

 What Information We Collect From You

 In General.
 We receive and store any information you enter into our Web Services or give us in any other way.
 This includes information that can identify you or that can be identified as being about you (“Personal Information”) including your name, phone number, and postal and email addresses.